save-on/CPP-Timeskip-arc/README.md

-Journey to max tech stats
+Journey to max stats in C++
 =========================
 *timeskip arc, where I exit a proficient systems engineer*

-###### The purpose of this repo will be to track the progress of me becoming him in c++.
+###### The purpose of this repo will be to track the progress of me becoming him.
 This is where the grind will happen.

 ## Goal
 The goal is to enter the territory of systems level engineering, I would like to learn everything from low level concepts,